FlorianMuellerklein/FlorianMuellerklein.github.io/_posts/2016-2-15-cnn_streetview.md

 # much faster than the standard skimage.transform.warp method
 def fast_warp(img, tf, output_shape, mode='nearest'):
-    return transform._warps_cy._warp_fast(img, tf.params, output_shape=output_shape, mode=mode)
+    return transform._warps_cy._warp_fast(img, tf.params,
+                                          output_shape=output_shape, mode=mode)

 def batch_iterator(data, y, batchsize, model):
     '''
-    Data augmentation batch iterator for feeding images into CNN.
-    This example will randomly rotate all images in a given batch between -10 and 10 degrees and to random translations between -10 and 10 pixels in all directions.
-    Random zooms between 1 and 1.3.
+    Data augmentation batch iterator for feeding images into CNN. rotate all images in a given batch between -10 and 10 degrees random translations between -10 and 10 pixels in all directions. random zooms between 1 and 1.3.
-    Random shearing between -25 and 25 degrees.
-    Randomly applies sobel edge detector to 1/4th of the images in each batch.
-    Randomly inverts 1/2 of the images in each batch.
+    random shearing between -25 and 25 degrees. randomly applies sobel edge detector to 1/4th of the images in each batch. randomly inverts 1/2 of the images in each batch.
     '''

     n_samples = data.shape[0]